Email from Students

 - I was at your performance at Wheelock College last Saturday night.
 I just wanted to say that I really enjoyed it.
 You have an amazing ability to use humor while speaking about difficult issues and telling your own story.
 I didn't make the smartest decisions about sex and respecting myself as a teenager.
 I decided a while ago that the next man I was with would be someone I cared about and who cared for me too.
 That was a couple years ago and I still haven't found the right guy yet.
 I have been very self-concious about my decisions-sometimes it feels like I'm the only one not partying and having sex all the time.
 But hearing you speak made me feel like I am making the right choices for myself.
 Thank you for sharing your story

-Emails from Faculty
+Emails from College and University Faculty

 - I wanted to sincerely thank you for your presentation to Wells College.
 I thoroughly enjoyed it andthe students that attended gave me very positive feedback.
 I really admire and respect your realistic and funny approach to sex education, I think it was the perfect fit for Wells.
 I also wanted to thank you for your flexibility and patience with us, we were not very organized about the event set up and I apologize fir that but you handled it beautifully.